-Throughout the northeast and across the nation, state and local officials, health departments, and water utilities including Aquarion have focused their attention on a group of man-made chemicals called per- and polyfluoroalkyl substances (PFAS) that have been detected in drinking waters, including public and private water supplies, and bottled water.
-Some health officials indicate that consumer products, food, and cookware represent the largest exposure of PFAS to people.
-However, drinking water contaminated with PFAS can also be a source of exposure.
+Throughout the northeast and across the nation, state and local officials, health departments, and water utilities including Aquarion have focused their attention on a group of human-made chemicals called per- and polyfluoroalkyl substances (PFAS).